Testing the impact of digital banner ads on shopper conversion at the point of sale.

 This was a radical change to their usual conversion-led approach, and so they wanted to test different creatives, in a real life and in digital environments, before committing to a specific route.

-This project included a mixed methodology approach, combining behavioural data and post-rationalised feedback.
+This project included a mixed methodology approach, combining behavioral data and post-rationalized feedback.

-We used a behavioural approach for creative testing, analysing which campaigns generated interest (clicks) and conversion (sales).
+We used a behavioral approach for creative testing, analyzing which campaigns generated interest (clicks) and conversion (sales).

 We tasked respondents with shopping for toys in a controlled e-commerce environment, testing the different banner ads.
 This exercise was included in an online survey, which also incorporated detailed evaluation of the creatives.